Flutter-Buddies/tic_tac_no/README.md

 Complex variants of tic-tac-toe game.

+## Live Coding

+You can join us on [Discord](https://discord.gg/HBePsn7244) every Friday at 17:30 UTC to watch the live coding of this app, give your feedback and make suggestions.

 ## Give it a try?

 For now we have the game on the Google Play Store and working on having it published to the Apple App Store